Searching for Gita, the Little Pearl: Part 2

 Gita made her way to the kitchen and made her morning coffee.
 She poured a cup and stepped out into the sun.
 A tear spilled down her cheek.
 "Oh Mama, Sasha, Tata is dead now.
 Where are you?
 I miss you so badly.
 I am all alone in the world.
 I cannot bear it much longer.
 Lord Jesus, bring them back to me."

 A breeze ruffled her red hair.
 It felt like hope.
 Hope was all she had now and she would not let go of it.

 Anna walked past Hargrove's Grocery on her way to the school just as she did every day.
 She was deep in happy thought about her reunion with Gita today.
 Mrs. Hargrove stepped out of the front door, opening for the day.
 She watched old Anna pass by.
 There was something different about Anna today.
 Her steps were quicker and lighter.
 She was smiling and talking to herself.
 Anna was known to talk to herself, and she did smile occasionally, but there was something different today and Mrs. Hargrove had to know what it was.

 "Hello Mrs. Wronski," Mrs. Hargrove called out.
 Anna was just about to step off the curb to cross the street.
 "Beautiful day we have today."

 Anna looked up at the gray clouds and felt the ever so light drizzle on her face.
-Usually she found this kind of weather depressing, but the drizzle was exhilarating.
+Usually, she found this kind of weather depressing, but the drizzle was exhilarating.
 Nothing could be bad today.
 She stopped and waved at Mrs. Hargrove beaming.
 "Yes, yes, Mrs. Hargrove.
 Beautiful day."
-Her words were thick with her polish accent.

 Mrs. Hargrove nearly fell over in shock.
 "Why Mrs. Wronski, you've been holding out on me.
 You speak better English than you let on."